-If, as a result of such contractual arrangement, we or Dasheng Zhixing is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC court, arbitral tribunal or regulatory authorities, or we fail to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including:
+If, as a result of our contractual arrangements, we or Dasheng Zhixing, or Dasheng Helloworld is found to be in violation of any existing or future PRC laws or regulations, or such contractual arrangement is determined as illegal and invalid by the PRC court, arbitral tribunal or regulatory authorities, or we fail to obtain, maintain or renew any of the required permits or approvals, the relevant PRC regulatory authorities would have broad discretion to take action in dealing with such violations or failures, including:

-- revoking the business licenses and/or operating licenses of Dasheng Online and/or Dasheng Zhixing; - discontinuing or restricting the conduct of any transactions between Dasheng Online and Dasheng Zhixing; - limiting our business expansion in China by way of entering into contractual arrangements; - imposing fines, confiscating the income from Dasheng Zhixing, or imposing other requirements with which we or Dasheng Zhixing may not be able to comply with; - shutting down our servers or blocking our websites; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with Dasheng Zhixing and deregistering the equity pledges of Dasheng Zhixing; - restricting or prohibiting our use of the proceeds of our equity offerings to finance our business and operations in China; - imposing additional conditions or requirements with which we may not be able to comply with; or - take other regulatory or enforcement actions against us that could be harmful to our business.
+- revoking the business licenses and/or operating licenses of Dasheng Online and/or Dasheng Zhixing, or of Helloworld Online and/or Dasheng Helloworld; - discontinuing or restricting the conduct of any transactions between Dasheng Online and Dasheng Zhixing, or between Helloworld Online and Dasheng Helloworld; - limiting our business expansion in China by way of entering into contractual arrangements; - imposing fines, confiscating the income from Dasheng Zhixing, or Dasheng Helloworld, or imposing other requirements with which we or Dasheng Zhixing, or Dasheng Helloworld may not be able to comply with; - shutting down our servers or blocking our websites; - requiring us to restructure our ownership structure or operations, including terminating the contractual arrangements with Dasheng Zhixing, or Dasheng Helloworld and deregistering the equity pledges of Dasheng Zhixing, or Dasheng Helloworld; - restricting or prohibiting our use of the proceeds of our equity offerings to finance our business and operations in China; - imposing additional conditions or requirements with which we may not be able to comply with; or - take other regulatory or enforcement actions against us that could be harmful to our business.

 The imposition of any of these penalties could result in a material and adverse effect on our ability to conduct our business and on our results of operations.
-If any of these penalties results in our inability to direct the activities of Dasheng Zhixing that most significantly impact its economic performance, and/or our failure to receive the economic benefits from Dasheng Zhixing, we may not be able to consolidate Dasheng Zhixing in our consolidated financial statements in accordance with U.S. GAAP.
+If any of these penalties results in our inability to direct the activities of Dasheng Zhixing, or Dasheng Helloworld that most significantly impact its economic performance, and/or our failure to receive the economic benefits from Dasheng Zhixing, or Dasheng Helloworld, we may not be able to consolidate Dasheng Zhixing, or Dasheng Helloworld in our consolidated financial statements in accordance with U.S. GAAP.

-We rely on contractual arrangements with Dasheng Zhixing and its shareholders for a portion of our business operations, which may not be as effective as direct ownership in providing operational control.
+We rely on contractual arrangements with Dasheng Zhixing and Dasheng Helloworld and their respective shareholders for a portion of our business operations, which may not be as effective as direct ownership in providing operational control.

-We have relied and expect to continue to rely on contractual arrangements with Dasheng Zhixing, as well as its respective shareholders, to operate our www.51talk.com website and mobile apps.
+We have relied and expect to continue to rely on contractual arrangements with Dasheng Zhixing and Dasheng Helloworld, as well as their respective shareholders, to operate our businesses under the WuYouYingYu (无忧英语) brand and the Hawo(哈沃) brand.
 For a description of these contractual arrangements, see "Item 4.
 Information on the Company - C. Organization Structure."
-These contractual arrangements may not be as effective as direct ownership in providing us with control over Dasheng Zhixing.
-For example, Dasheng Zhixing and its shareholders could breach their contractual arrangements with us by, among other things, failing to conduct their operations, including maintaining our website and using the domain names and trademarks, in an acceptable manner or taking other actions that are detrimental to our interests.
+These contractual arrangements may not be as effective as direct ownership in providing us with control over Dasheng Zhixing and Dasheng Helloworld.
+For example, Dasheng Zhixing, Dasheng Helloworld and their respective shareholders could breach their contractual arrangements with us by, among other things, failing to conduct their operations, including maintaining our website and using the domain names and trademarks, in an acceptable manner or taking other actions that are detrimental to our interests.